Director of Master of Divinity

 Fax: (416) 585-4516

 Natalie Wigg-Stevenson teaches Contextual Education and Theology at Emmanuel College.
 Her research explores how ethnographic methods can help create theological conversations across church, academy and everyday life.
-She is also interested in feminist and queer theologies, cultural theories of practice and practices of decolonizing higher education.
-Natalie co-chairs the Ecclesial Practices unit at the American Academy of Religion, a group dedicated to furthering research at the intersection of ethnography and theology.
-She is also on the editorial board of the journal Ecclesial Practices.
+She is also interested in feminist and queer theologies, cultural theories of practice and practices for decolonizing higher education.

 Her current scholarly project uses ethnographic research to reimagine systematic theology as a form of performance art.